-Conclusion.
+Conclusion

-In spite of the Qur'an's assurance and in spite of the fact that Muslims consider Christians as the people of the book (Ahl-al-Kitab) whose food and women are lawful, mutual suspicion and mistrust continues to characterise the relationship between Muslims and Christians in many areas of the world.
+In spite of the Qur'an's assurance and in spite of the fact that Muslims consider Christians as the People of the Book (Ahl-al-Kitab) whose food and women are lawful, mutual suspicion and mistrust continues to characterise the relationship between Muslims and Christians in many areas of the world.
 Often times this suspicion and mistrust results in open warfare as has been the case in Nigeria and other parts of the world.
-Not so with Ghana.
+It is not so with Ghana.

 Ghanaian Christians and Muslims have found a way of living together in peace and harmony through a daily, yet practical dialogue that brings them together in both sacred and secular space.
-Politics, which often times has been the bane of Africa, has tended to afford Ghanaian Muslims and Christians the opportunity to accommodate one another for the national good.
+Politics, which often times has been the bane of Africa, has tended to afford Ghanaian Muslims and Christians the opportunity to accommodate each other for the national good.
 Education is another instrument with which the Ghanaian nation has shaped the understanding of Muslims and Christians about each other's faith.